Skip to main content

 The

-SPoT Clinic team includes Caitlin, Kevin Ginn, MD, pediatric neuro-oncologist, and Erin Guest, MD, Director of the Cancer Genomics Program and the Cancer Center Biorepository.
+SPoT Clinic team includes Caitlin, Kevin Ginn, MD, pediatric neuro-oncologist, and Dr. Guest.
 They conduct the clinic eight times a year, following approximately 30 to 40 patients.
 “The SPoT Clinic is like a safety net for these patients and their families,” Caitlin said.
 “We can improve adherence by following established protocols, reducing the risk that something will be missed, and improving the quality of life for these families.”

 We've got your back